 • 1 tablespoon finely chopped flat-leaf parsley

-Ingredients You'll Add to Taste (see note)
+Add to Taste (see Note 1)

-• light brown sugar (1 to 3 teaspoons)
+• 1 to 3 light brown sugar

-• fresh lemon juice (1/2 to 3 teaspoons)
+• ½ to 3 fresh lemon juice

-• ground cloves (pinch)
+• 1 pinch ground cloves

 Instructions

 • Transfer the mixture to a large bowl and stir in the softened cream cheese, mayonnaise, mustards, Worcestershire sauce, and parsley.
-Add the hot sauce, brown sugar, lemon juice, and pinch of ground cloves to taste.
+Add the hot sauce, brown sugar, lemon juice, and a pinch of ground cloves to taste.

 • Cover the spread and refrigerate for at least 2-4 hours for the flavors to meld.
 The flavor will be best after the mixture is chilled overnight.